Limit Theory for the Sample Autocovariance for Heavy Tailed Stationary Infinitely Divisible Processes Generated by Conservative Flows: Limit Theorem on the Sample Autocovariances

+and $C_{\alpha/2}$ is a tail constant of an $\alpha/2$-stable random variable; see \cite{samorodnitsky:taqqu:1994}.
+By the definition of $(c_n)$, one can directly calculate its regular variation exponent:

-Therefore, the growth rate of the sample autocovariance of the process $\BX$ is determined by not only heavy tailedness of the marginals but also the length of memory.
-This is in contrast to the case of the processes generated by dissipative flows, e.g., $\alpha$-stable moving averages studied by \cite{resnick:samorodnitsky:xue:1999}, where it was shown that the sample autocovariances of the $\alpha$-stable moving averages grow at a regularly varying rate with exponent $2/\alpha$.
+Therefore, the growth rate of the sample autocovariance of the process $\BX$ is determined by not only heavy tailedness of the marginals (through $\alpha$) but also the length of memory (through $\beta$).
+This is in contrast to the case of the processes generated by dissipative flows, e.g., $\alpha$-stable moving averages studied by \cite{resnick:samorodnitsky:xue:1999}.
+Indeed, it was shown in \cite{resnick:samorodnitsky:xue:1999} that the sample autocovariances of the $\alpha$-stable moving averages grow at a regularly varying rate with exponent $2/\alpha$, regardless of the length of memory.
 A substitution of $\beta=0$ into (\ref{e:RV_index_cn}) yields $c_n \in RV_{2/\alpha}$, which implies that $\beta=0$ corresponds to the shortest memory in the process $\BX$.
 As $\beta$ gets closer to $1$, it is expected to exhibit longer memory.

-Our argument for the main limit theorems on the sample autocovariances will be separated into two cases.
-First, we discuss the case where $\alpha$ and $\beta$ lie in the range